Rajakani/rajakani.github.io/docs/applicationDesign/dotnetFramework/dotnetFramework.md

 ### Q: Which objects are allocated on the stack and which objects are allocated on the heap?

-Note: you should never say "reference types are allocated on the heap while value types are allocated on the stack", this is a commonly repeated mistake and sets off a red flag for an experienced interviewer.
+Note: you should never say "reference types are allocated on the heap while value types are allocated on the stack", this is a commonly repeated mistake.

 Reference types (classes, interfaces, delegates) are always allocated on the heap.